J.D. Davis Player Props: Giants vs. Pirates

-After batting .237 with four doubles, two home runs, six walks and eight RBI in his past 10 games, J.D.
-Davis and the San Francisco Giants take on the Pittsburgh Pirates (who will hand the ball to Johan Oviedo) at 9:45 PM ET on Tuesday.
+The San Francisco Giants, including J.D.
+Davis (batting .243 in his past 10 games, with four doubles, two home runs, eight walks and seven RBI), battle starter Mitch Keller and the Pittsburgh Pirates at Oracle Park, Wednesday at 3:45 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with an RBI) against the Pirates.
+In his last game he had a hitless showing (0-for-1) against the Pirates.

 J.D.
 Davis Game Info & Props vs. the Pirates